angular/components/src/cdk/datetime/datetime.md

 The `datetime` package offers building blocks for custom date and time-based components.

+### DateAdapter
+The `DateAdapter` provides a uniform way to deal with different date representations.
+The CDK `DateAdapter` facilitates use of any date data structure for date and time-based components, such as the material datepicker, and gives a foundation for more concrete material `DateAdapter` implementations.

+#### Usages of CDK `DateAdapter`
+The base CDK version of the `DateAdapter` primarily manages the date functionality of the datepicker.
+In the CDK, there already exists an extended version of the `DateAdapter`: `NativeDateAdapter`.
+Currently in material, there's also another way to use the `DateAdapter`: `MomentDateAdapter`.
+The user also has the choice of creating a `DateAdapter` that will be used in the datepicker, if they wish to do so.

+#### Behavior captured by CDK `DateAdapter`
+The CDK `DateAdapter` is an abstract class that allows users to implement a `DateAdapter` as well as use existing `DateAdapter`s.
+The functions of the `DateAdapter` include anything to do with date (month, year, day) and time implementations of generic dates.
+Users can use the CDK `DateAdapter` by extending it and implementing the necessary abstract methods.
+The `DateAdapter` also has functionality to format or deserialize dates, as well as other useful date manipulation methods.

 ### CdkDatepicker Component
 The `CdkDatepicker` component provides a foundation upon which more concrete Material datepicker implementations can be built.
 The datepicker CDK will be a generic datepicker with all of the